paddydoc/paddydoc.github.io/README.md

    A subset of the dataset can be used in the Kaggle competition - **[https://www.kaggle.com/c/paddy-disease-classification/](https://www.kaggle.com/c/paddy-disease-classification/)**
       ### IEEE DataPort
+- IEEE DataPort
   The Paddy Doctor dataset submitted in an IEEE DataPort - **[https://ieee-dataport.org/documents/paddy-doctor-visual-image-dataset-automated-paddy-disease-classification-and-benchmarking]         (https://ieee-dataport.org/documents/paddy-doctor-visual-image-dataset-automated-paddy-disease-classification-and-benchmarking)**
--